Swift can be incorporated in CLion as the separate plugin. You can use CLion as Swift IDE on Linux and macOS.

 Using CMake Live templates

-Since CLion is based on CMake project model you can create a project using a special CMake live template that adds a Swift build target: where the
+You can create a project using a special CMake live template that adds a Swift build target: The

 SWIFT_SDK variable expands to the value specified in the settings.